josephworks/AtomMC/README.md

 You're always more than welcome to send pull requests and raise issues.

 ## Support project
-If you want to express your gratitude you may support AtomicInteger on [Patreon](https://www.patreon.com/AtomicInteger).
+If you want to express your gratitude you may support AtomicInteger on [Patreon](https://www.patreon.com/AtomicInteger) or emeraldtnt on [PayPal](https://paypal.me/emeraldtnt).